Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Methodology

-\paragraph{Feature Collapse in High Masking Ratio} As the masking ratio $p_m$ increases toward 1, the masked sample $M(\mathbi{X}_T^i)$ contains minimal information about the original target data $\mathbi{X}_T^i$.
-Consequently, the recovery model $\mathcal{R}_\zeta$ faces increasing difficulty in reconstructing meaningful samples.
-To achieve the training objectives in Eq. (\ref{eq:ent_example}) for entropy minimization, the model may try to find a degenerate solution where the recovered sample $\mathbi{X}_{Sl}^i = \mathcal{R}_\zeta(M(\mathbi{X}_T^i))$ becomes constant across the masked region, as doing so can easily minimize entropy to zero.
+\paragraph{Feature Collapse in High Masking Ratio} As the masking ratio $p_m$ increases toward 1, the masked sample $M(\mathbi{X}_T^i)$ contains minimal information for the original target data $\mathbi{X}_T^i$.
+Consequently, the recovery model $\mathcal{R}_\zeta$ faces increasing difficulty in generating meaningful samples.
+To achieve the training objectives in Eq. (\ref{eq:ent_example}) for entropy minimization, the model may try to find a degenerate solution where the recovered sample $\mathbi{X}_{Sl}^i = \mathcal{R}_\zeta(M(\mathbi{X}_T^i))$ becomes constant across the masked region, as doing so can easily minimize entropy to 0.

 Specifically, for a high masking ratio, $\mathbi{X}_{Sl}^i$ is approximated by a constant value $c$, i.e.

 Passing this constant through the encoder results in constant feature representations:

 In this case, the distribution of $\mathbf{z}$ collapses to a Dirac delta function centered at $z_0$: